chakkaradeep/pyCodeAGI/README.md

 # pyCodeAGI
-A small AGI experiment to generate python app given what app user wants to build.

-Project just began, so keep an eye on the updates.
+A small AGI experiment to generate a Python app given what app the user wants to build.
+The project just started, so please keep an eye on the updates.

-Its very early, but to try out the AGI, just run the script.
+It's very early, but run the script to try out the AGI.